hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 An `oms_agent` block exports the following:

-* `log_analytics_workspace_id` - The ID of the Log Analytics Workspace which the OMS Agent should send data to.
+* `log_analytics_workspace_id` - The ID of the Log Analytics Workspace to which the OMS Agent should send data.

 * `oms_agent_identity` - An `oms_agent_identity` block as defined below.